MobilePayDev/MobilePay-TransactionReporting-API/README.md

 `$ curl --request GET --header 'Content-Type: application/json' --url https://<mobile-pay-root>/resource`

+## Payment point

+When using the Transaction Reporting API, you will be introduced to the term 'payment point'.
+As MobilePay has different API product, and each product has a payment point.
+The payment point is named differently across products.

+* Subscriptions API  : `SubscriptionProviderId`

+* Invoice API : `Invoice Issuer ID`

 ### Result paging

 Some endpoint queries can return a large number of results.
 In order to deliver them efficiently over the network, data pagination is used.
 Query responses which have more than **1000 transactions** are automatically split into pages of 1000 records each.